ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. card:: |uncheck| The project contains the right licensing.

-    * The project contains the right license.
+    * The project has the correct license.
     * The contribution does not contain any strong encryption.
     * Ansys official logos and branding images are used in the project.
-    * The Ansys copyright appears in the right location as required by the Legal department.
+    * The Ansys copyright appears in the correct location as required by the Legal department.
-    * The copyright has the right formatting, which is ``Copyright (C) YYYY ANSYS, Inc.``.
+    * The copyright has the proper formatting, which is ``Copyright (C) YYYY ANSYS, Inc.``.
-    * The contribution does not embody any Ansys intellectual property that is not approved for open sourcing.
+    * The contribution does not embody any unapproved Ansys intellectual property for open sourcing.
-    * The contribution does not embody any invention for which Ansys has sought or received patent protection.
+    * The contribution does not embody any inventions for which Ansys has sought or received patent protection.
-    * Any third-party open sources included in the contribution have been reviewed for security vulnerabilities and have had their license files included in the repository.
+    * Any third-party open source code included in the contribution has been reviewed for security vulnerabilities and includes their license files in the repository.

-Open source dependencies that are not distributed as part of the project do not need their licenses included in the Ansys repository.
-Examples include dependent Node package manager (``npm``) modules or Python packages from PyPI.
+Open source dependencies not distributed as part of the project do not need their licenses included in the Ansys repository.
+Examples include dependent Node Package Manager (``npm``) modules or Python packages from PyPI.

 Technical
 ^^^^^^^^^
-The approval of the technical guarantees that the project follows the best and latest software development practices.
+Technical approval ensures that the project follows the best and latest software development practices.
 Request a technical review by sending an email to `pyansys.core@ansys.com <mailto:pyansys.core@ansys.com>`_.

-The following checks are required when performing the technical review of the project:
+The technical review of the project verifies the following:

 .. card:: |uncheck| The project contains the right metadata information.

-    * The name of the project follows naming convention.
+    * The project name follows naming conventions.
-    * The version of the project follows :ref:`Semantic versioning`.
+    * The project version follows :ref:`Semantic versioning`.
-    * The author of the project is ANSYS, Inc.
+    * The project author is ANSYS, Inc.
-    * The maintainer of the project is ANSYS, Inc.
+    * The project maintainer is ANSYS, Inc.
-    * Contact and support information are provided in the project.
+    * Contact and support information is provided in the project.
     * :ref:`The \`\`AUTHORS.md\`\` file` is present and contains the project lead and main contributors.
     * :ref:`The \`\`LICENSE\`\` file` is present and compliant with legal requirements.
     * :ref:`The \`\`CONTRIBUTING.md\`\` file` is present.

 .. card:: |uncheck| The project is compliant with PyAnsys style guidelines.

-    * The layout of the project follows the :ref:`Packaging style` guidelines.
+    * The project layout follows the :ref:`Packaging style` guidelines.
     * :ref:`Testing` guarantees at least 80% code coverage.
-    * The project follows the :ref:`Documentation style` guidelines.
+    * The project adheres to the :ref:`Documentation style` guidelines.
-    * The examples in the source code docstrings are tested.
+    * The source code docstring examples have been tested.
-    * The documentation examples are presented in the form of a gallery.
+    * The documentation examples are presented as a gallery.
-    * The documentation has the approval of the documentation team.
+    * The documentation receives the documentation team's approval.
     * The package builds properly.
-    * The project uses CI/CD with all the :ref:`Required workflows`.
+    * The project uses CI/CD, including all the :ref:`Required workflows`.
     * The CI/CD pipeline generates project :ref:`artifacts`.

 .. card:: |uncheck| The GitHub repository is properly secured.

-    * The repository is compliant with the :ref:`General configuration`.
+    * The repository adheres to the :ref:`General configuration`.
     * :ref:`Branch protection` is enabled.
     * :ref:`Tag protection` is enabled.
     * :ref:`Workflow protection` is enabled.